To better understand the object oriented language, we must explain in a more precisely way what the "object"

 Two operations can be made with properties:

-: The previous examples of VBScript (like the following ones) are only schematic and they'll be explained later on.
+: The previous examples (like the following ones) are only schematic and they will be explained later on.
 It is important to keep in mind that it is always necessary to state both the object and the property name and these two terms are separated by a period.

-Some of the properties are allowed both reading and writing
+Some of the properties are intended for read and write

 , some of the properties are intended read only